mebeim/aoc/2020/README.md

 Now we are told that we need to add *some more* cups... precisely, all cups valued from 10 to 1000000 (1 million).
 We also need to play the game for 10 million rounds instead of 100.
-After the last round, we need to multiply together the values of the two cups right next to (after) the cup with value 1.
+After the last round, we need to multiply together the values of the two cups right after the cup with value 1.

 Well... needless to say, we can't use a `deque` anymore.
 Shifting around 1 million elements is quite slow; doing it 10 million times is just impossible (it